idugeni/idugeni.github.io/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE]([LICENSE](https://github.com/idugeni/idugeni.github.io/blob/main/LICENSE)) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/idugeni/idugeni.github.io/blob/main/LICENSE) file for details.

 ### Author

-Created by Jagad Brahma Wiraatmaja.
+Created by **Jagad Brahma Wiraatmaja**.